 Some pupils join the school with communication and language delays.
 We address this through individualised support, including drawing on the support of speech and language therapists.
-Clennell Education and the Local Authority Safeguarding team provide challenge and support in maintaining the highest safeguarding standards.
+The Local Authority Safeguarding team provide challenge and support in maintaining the highest safeguarding standards.